-I want to take a pause from all things bath bombs and scrubs to share a passion of mine and an amazing story that will hopefully inspire my Beauty Kitchen Junkies.
+I want to take a pause from all things bath bombs and scrubs to share a passion of mine, and an amazing story that will hopefully inspire all my Beauty Kitchen Junkies.

 My philanthropic side is one that I frequently try to weave into the Beauty Kitchen brand.
 My life’s dream was to be a successful female business owner who grew my company to the point where I could regularly give back.
 Giving a helping hand is actually a core principle of my brand—Beauty Kitchen was started as a way for regular, everyday women to enjoy luxurious, organic, chemical-free body and bath products at a fraction of the cost.
 And the comments I’ve received since I launched in 2012 have been heartwarming to say the least—you’ve told me your skin conditions have been cured and that you feel like a queen without the high price tag.

 These kinds of comments always reassure me that I’m not only doing something I’m truly proud of that’s helping people (even in a small way), but it also pushes me to do more.
 That’s exactly why I signed up for something I was really nervous to do — a nearly month-long humanitarian trip to Africa.